-Ethos clients' assets are held in custody by unaffiliated broker/dealers or custodians and Ethos can have its advisory fee for each client debited by the custodian monthly.
+Ethos' clients' assets are held in custody by unaffiliated broker/dealers or custodians and Ethos can have its advisory fee for each client debited by the custodian.
 Clients are provided, at least quarterly, with written transaction confirmation notices and regular written summary account statements directly from the broker dealer/custodian and/or program sponsor for the client accounts.
 Ethos may also provide a written periodic report summarizing account activity and performance.

 To the extent that Ethos provides clients with periodic account statements or reports, the client is urged to compare any statement or report provided by Ethos with the account statements received from the account custodian.
-The account custodian does not verify the accuracy of Ethos's advisory fee calculation.
+The account custodian does not verify the accuracy of Ethos' advisory fee calculation.

-Assets of clients who have invested in the model portfolios are held in custody by unaffiliated broker/dealers or custodians.
-Clients should receive at least quarterly statements from the broker/dealer or custodian that holds and maintains the client's assets.
 Ethos urges you to carefully review such statements and compare the official custodial records to the account statements provided to you by your financial intermediary.
 The financial intermediary performance reports may vary from custodial statements based on accounting procedures, reporting dates, or valuation methodologies of certain securities.